TejasKalluraya/MyChatApp/README.md

 # MyChatApp
-Chat App built using PHP & MySQL with features like Activity Status and Sign Up
+Chat App built using PHP, MySQL and Javascript with features like Activity Status, Sign Up and Message Preview